bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 # NGINX Gateway Fabric (NGF)

+### Credit
+This lab is based on work completed by Carlos Hernandez from the Consulting Team.
+Details about the source lab and the setup can be found here Practical Consulting Lab

 Welcome to this NGINX Gateway Fabric (NGF) project where we explore and demonstrate different use cases.